 If you’re set on buying soon, here are a few ways you can stretch your housing budget:

 • Put your down payment savings in a high-yield account: One upside to inflation and the Fed’s many price hikes: higher interest rates on savings accounts.
-If you aren’t already, put your down payment contributions into a high-yield account.
+If you aren’t already, put the money you’re saving toward a down payment into a high-yield account.
 Just make sure the account allows you to access your money easily when it comes time for closing — some online savings accounts take three days to deliver your funds when you withdraw.

 • Consider a mortgage lender with low or no fees: While it might be more convenient to get a mortgage at your bank, banks typically charge an origination fee, often 1 percent of the amount you borrow.
 Many non-bank and online lenders don’t, so if you can find a no-fee lender with attractive rates, you’ll keep more money in your pocket.

-• Lock in your mortgage rate: When you find a lender and are applying for a loan, ask about locking in your rate.
+• Lock in your mortgage rate: When you find a lender and apply for a loan, ask about locking in your rate.
 Now’s not the time to take a chance on your monthly mortgage payment suddenly soaring in price, right before you’re set to close.